TremorVideoMobile/TremorVideo-iOS-SDK/README.md

 # SDK integration
 - If you have already integrated Tremor iOS SDK in your applications, please review [Update from Earlier Versions](https://github.com/TremorVideoMobile/TremorVideo-iOS-SDK/wiki/Updating-from-Earlier-Versions) to update your SDK to the latest SDK.
-- If you are new users of Tremor iOS SDk, please review [iOS Library Integration] (https://github.com/TremorVideoMobile/TremorVideo-iOS-SDK/wiki/iOS-Library-Integration) which contains detailed integration instructions.
+- If you are new users of Tremor iOS SDK, please review [iOS Library Integration] (https://github.com/TremorVideoMobile/TremorVideo-iOS-SDK/wiki/iOS-Library-Integration) which contains detailed integration instructions.